Share On

 • Creating and maintaining indoor living spaces with rodent-proofing in mind: Just as you must protect your residents from predators, it is important to create indoor living spaces that discourage or make it difficult for rodents to take up residence in them.
 Mice and rats can not only potentially spread disease to residents, they can also cause safety issues by damaging electrical wires (which could result in a fire) or getting into insulation (and creating opportunities for residents to ingest insulation).
 Severe rat infestations can also result in physical harm to vulnerable residents, such as young lambs or individuals with mobility issues.
 Be sure to design the space so that any insulation and electrical wires are contained in such a way that rodents cannot access them, avoid (or regularly check) gaps that could easily be turned into a cozy nest, and make sure any supplies that may attract rodents are sealed in metal bins (especially food or sweetened minerals).
 Making the space completely “rodent-proof” likely is not possible since the space will be open for residents to come and go for at least a portion of the day, but you can take steps to make it less likely that they will build themselves a cozy home inside your residents’ home.

-• Regular hardware disease mitigation: You need to keep sheep safe from hardware disease by regularly checking their areas for potentially dangerous materials that they may ingest.
+• Regular foreign body ingestion mitigation: You need to keep sheep safe from foreign body ingestion by regularly checking their areas for potentially dangerous materials that they may ingest.

 • Honoring the needs of younger, older, CL-positive or OPP-positive sheep: Sheep who are very young, older, or are confirmed to have CL or OPP have unique care needs that must be accommodated in order to thrive.
 You should not take in sheep with special care requirements until you understand what they need and have an environment and policies in place for them!